Magdalen Hsu-Li

-Magdalen Hsu-Li (born Rochelle Li; 1970) is a Chinese American singer-songwriter, painter, speaker, writer and cultural activist.
+Magdalen Hsu-Li (born Rochelle Li; 1970) is an American singer-songwriter, painter, speaker, writer and cultural activist.
 She is also a Doctor of Acupuncture and Chinese Medicine.

 Biography

 Hsu-Li was born in the southern city of Martinsville, Virginia to Chinese immigrant parents.
 She began piano lessons at age 8 but was mainly interested in painting in her early years.
 She has spoken about growing up with Tourettes.

 She attended college at the Rhode Island School of Design where she won accolades including the Florence Leif Award for Excellence in Painting, the Talbot Rantoul Scholarship and the Chicago Institute of the Arts Oxbow Fellowship.
 After graduating, she moved to Seattle, Washington, and discovered a passion for music over visual art.
 She matriculated at the Cornish College of the Arts, where she studied classical music and jazz and won a music scholarship in 1995.
 In 2008, she graduated summa cum laude from Berklee College of Music with a Bachelor of Music.